 A call may pass from Started to Ringing to Answered to Complete but there are many different sets of sequences for statuses in a call's lifecycle.
 Below is a schematic diagram outlining all possible paths.

-Here is list of of all call statuses:
+Here is the list of all call statuses:

 - busy: The destination is on the line with another caller

 - unanswered: The call was canceled by the caller

 - timeout: The call timed out before it was answered

 - failed: The call failed before reaching the destination

 - completed: The call is completed successfully

 - machine: The call is answered by a machine